martinchernyavskiy/Notes/CS/Hardware/ECE 252/Registers and Memory.md

 - Selection signal in this multiplexer is called "enable"
 	- EN = 0, keep current state
 	- EN = 1, switch to next state
+- Question for later, is every flip-flop equipped with a multiplexer then in a register?

+### Memory concepts
+- Memory has locations where data is stored
+- Each location has a unique address
+	- M-bit number that specifies which of the 2^M locations to access